 Slow Fashion: The Solution to Fast Fashion

-Even though it seems impossible to get away from fast fashion, there is an alternative solution: slow fashion.
+Even though it seems impossible to get away from fast fashion, there is an alternative solution: slow fashion and sustainable fashion.

 Fast fashion focuses on quantity over quality and the turn of profit, slow fashion does the opposite.
 Slow fashion focuses on the sustainable production of textiles that last for years.